21 Things to Know Before Moving to Atlanta, GA [2024]

 Speaking of the economy and employment, Atlanta also boasts a growing tech hub.
 Atlanta Tech Village ranks as one of the largest in the nation.
 It’s home to over 300 startups.

 Atlanta also earned the designation of "Entrepreneur Friendly" status from the Georgia Department of Economic Development.
 Startups are welcome around town and innovation is the norm.
-As a bonus, Atlanta's foothold in higher education means fresh talent pouring into the tech industry.
+As a bonus, Atlanta's foothold in higher education means fresh talent pouring into the tech industry, especially with the highly competitive engineering/STEM school, Georgia Tech, supplying fresh recruits directly into the city’s job and entrepreneurial pipeline.

 8. Learn Your ITP vs. OTP